SyedM-dev/crib/README.md

             3. One for Warnings/errors and inlay hints etc. (stuff that adds virtual text to the editor)
             4. One for fromatting and stuff like that. (stuff that edits the buffer text)
 - [ ] Add codeium/copilot support for auto-completion (uses the VAI virtual text) as a test phase.
-- [ ] Redo cpp/c/h scm file . also pretty much all of them do manually
 - [ ] Add a whitespace highlighter (nerd font). for spaces and tabs at start/end of line. not as virtual but instead at render time.
 - [ ] Once renderer is proven to work well (i.e. redo this commit) merge `experimental` branch into `main`. commit `43f443e` on `experimental`.
 - [ ] Add snippets from wherever i get them. (like luasnip or vsnip)